 In addition to studying for the exam, here are some other preparatory necessities.

-~ Start a folder of important documents that you’ll take with you on exam day.
-Place copies of documents below in that folder.
+- Start a folder of important documents that you’ll take with you on exam day.
+Place copies of the documents below in that folder.

 On Exam Day

-~ Answered 75 or more questions but not demonstrated minimum competency
+- Answered 75 or more questions but not demonstrated minimum competence.

 After the Exam